MagicPoulp/my-env-files-for-emacs-and-git/doc/debian/wine/copy_of_doc/README.md

 first line
 Modify "Mars" "Sol"

-The 16K is set a s default because it is more shinz but the 32 K is more precise and available via right click
+The 16K is set a s default because it is more shiny but the 32 K is more precise and available via right click

 32K VT Mars Surface Map
 	John van Vliet